FinanceExpert200/Capstone-Project/planning/project_proposal.md

 - Multiple trading strategy options which, when clicked, will display their profitability/effectiveness over the course of the previous year

 - An automate button allowing a user to select a strategy that will run daily using current data to see how the strategy will hold

+- A profile with a starting amount to invest with

 ## Related Work